uku/Unblock-Youku/README.md

 [@whuhacker](https://github.com/whuhacker) - Contributions to many important functionalities and improvements, and Japanese, German and French translations

+[@karlcheong](https://github.com/karlcheong) - Contributed many URL patterns for web and mobile apps; found the root cause for network issue in Macau

 [Chiara De Liberato](http://www.chiaradeliberato.it/) - Italian and English translations

 Please [visit this page](http://uku.im/contributors) for more contributers.